LocksleyLK/workshops/personalityQuiz/README.md

 ## Step 5: Add our counter variables
 1. Right now, we can click through the pop-up, but no tallies are scored.
 We need to add some **counter** variables to store this information.
-2. Below our current, input the following variables:
+2. Below the code that is already there, input the following variables:
 ```
 reshma = 0
 margaret = 0